makersacademy/money_tracker_tech_test/README.md

 * Seeing as the requirements specify that completing the challenge is not mandatory, however implementing Travis CI *is*, I opted to next begin work on implementing Travis CI with my repository.
 There was a good chance that implementing Travis CI could introduce some unforeseen complications, so I opted not to leave it until any later in the challenge.

+* My next step was to submit a pull request to the Makers Academy repo, so that I could solicit feedback from Hound CI as early as possible.

 ###Completed User Stories

 ```